aiman-al-masoud/deixiscript/docs/notes/notes.md

 # copula sentence negation and copula sentence inheritance

 # 3 nested (ownership) objects break everything!

-# complements on copula sentence as well "x is of y"

-# math expressions

 # some lexemes have to be "instrinsic" and some "extrinsic" relative to things.